jeetsukumaran/vim-filesearch/README.txt

 Vim has much of this functionality built-in (e.g. "vimgrep", "find").
-But I find that the browsing, navigation and management of the results from these commands not the most convenient.
+But I find that the browsing, navigation and management of the results from these native Vim commands not the most convenient.
 For example, `:find` automatically goes to the first match, and you have to type `:2find` to go to the second match.
-I wanted a way to view the results in single buffer, apply normal Vim search and movement commands to navigate to the results of my choice, and the ability to easily open target files/lines in a new window or tab page.
+I would prefer to view the results in single buffer, apply normal Vim search and movement commands to navigate to the results of my choice, and the ability to easily open target files/lines in a new window or tab page.
 There are also a number of plugins that do achieve something similar (e.g., the excellent 'Ack' plugin).
 But I wanted to be able to use Vim-dialect regular expressions when working inside Vim, and also wanted a little more control over how the results are displayed and sorted.
 Thus, I wrote this plugin.